 Mating preparation - ensure stock are at the optimum weight range recommended for improved reproductive success.
 Once pregnant, maintaining livestock health also shows positive results in reducing abortion rates and improving birthing ease and recovery rates post birth.

 With the ever increasing global population, safe guarding agricultural outputs everywhere is becoming more critical to our ability to continue to feed the world.
 As a result many governments have already or are in the process of implementing mandatory traceability procedures using Electronic Identification Tags for each individual animal.

 While there is inevitable cost for producers to comply with these requirements, producers are finding ways to turn this compulsory cost into an investment.
 Beyond pure compliance these tags enable farm owners to manage their herds down to an individual stock unit level by significantly reducing the labor requirements over conventional manual recording techniques.

-Gallagher offers a range of solutions that assist with weighing and electronic identification activity.
+View our Weighing and Electronic Identification activity.
 From easy to use weigh only systems, through handheld devices that provide simple compliance, all the way to fully automated combined weighing and EID setups.